renatogcruz/data-capture/README.md

 ![](images/01.gif)

-In the figure below, we can see the input parameters (indices) and the target value of being minimized (deflection).
+In the figure below, you can see the input parameters (indices) and the target value to minimize (deflection).

 ![](images/02.gif)

-Where indecisions are the genomes of optimization and deflection is the fitness value of the process.
+The indices represent the genomes for optimization, and deflection is the fitness value for the process.

 ![](images/03.gif)

-To capture the data produced during the Galapagos generative process, we must connect the 'Fitness' value (which in this case is the deflection value) to the 'goalValue' input of our Scraper.
-This will cause the images to receive their corresponding 'Fitness' value as their name.
-The data (sliding values) used in Galapagos as 'Genomes' are the other values that intervene in this type of operation.
-Then, we must connect them through a 'Merge' node to the 'data' input of our capture algorithm.
+To capture the data generated during the Galapagos optimization process, we need to connect the 'Fitness' value (in this case, the deflection value) to the 'goalValue' input of our Scraper component.
+This ensures that the images receive their corresponding 'Fitness' value as their name.
+The data, represented by sliding values, which are used as 'Genomes' in Galapagos, should be connected via a 'Merge' node to the 'data' input of our data capturing algorithm.

 ![](images/04.gif)

-Before starting the optimization with Galapagos, we must inform the algorithm that it will need to work.
-We do this by clicking on the Alternate (to True) condition.
-This will make our algorithm work at any change of values (whether of sliding values (Genomes) or of Fitness value.
+Before starting the optimization with Galapagos, we need to indicate to the algorithm that it should start functioning.
+We can do this by setting the Alternate condition to True.
+This will activate our algorithm whenever there is a change in values, whether it's the sliding values (Genomes) or the Fitness value.

 ![](images/05.gif)

-Below is a GIF file constructed with part of the images captured by the algorithm, type of information (which it is possible to follow in real time during the optimization process) that was lost during the procedure.
+Below is a GIF file created using a portion of the images captured by the algorithm.
+It shows the type of information (which can be monitored in real-time during the optimization process) that would otherwise be lost.

 ![](images/06.gif)